ZeidLab/EzQuery/README.md

 #### EzQuery Repository Pattern Helper Methods

 > First of all, EzQuery Helper methods, a little bit violate the repository pattern
-> principles allowing developers to pass lambda expressions as parameter and using
+> principles allowing developers to pass lambda expressions as a parameter and using
 > them as part of the main query.
 The problem is, if in any case you want to use
 > another library other than EzQuery after finishing your application, probably
 > you will need to go back and refactor many places in your app.
 I strongly
-> recommend you to define your own helper methods based on your own need and use
+> recommend you to define your own helper methods based on your own needs and use
 > EzQuery helper methods as examples.

 > **SELECT Examples :**